Kristina01111000/Drws_site/README.md

 3/16
-- Try to add his number to the constant contact
+- Try to add his number to the constant contact -> don't know if this is possible
 - Add book description, table of contents  and chapter sample (in email feb 8th)